Green Bay Packers vs. Detroit Lions NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- Away from home, Green Bay is 5-3 overall and 5-3 against the spread.
+- Away from home, Green Bay is 5-3 against the spread, and 5-3 overall.

-- The Packers have one win ATS (1-2) away from home as 3.5-point favorites or more.
+- The Packers have one win ATS (1-2) as 3.5-point favorites or more away from home.

-- In three of eight away games this season, Green Bay has hit the over.
+- This season, in three of eight away games Green Bay has hit the over.

 Powered by Data Skrive.